-Academy Council Members/Trustees are provided with strategic safeguarding training at induction and as subsequent updates.
-This training includes a focus on the safeguarding roles and responsibilities of all Academy Council Members/Trustees and equips them to provide strategic challenge to test and assure themselves that safeguarding policies and procedures are effective.
+Governors/Trustees are provided with strategic safeguarding training at induction and as subsequent updates.
+This training includes a focus on the safeguarding roles and responsibilities of all governors/trustees and equips them to provide strategic challenge to test and assure themselves that safeguarding policies and procedures are effective.